Qarj/WebImblaze-Selenium/MANUAL.md

 Many different commands are supported, to see them all refer to Selenium::Remote::Driver on cpan which can be found here: http://search.cpan.org/~gempesaw/Selenium-Remote-Driver/lib/Selenium/Remote/Driver.pm

-In addition, there are many helper_ functions built into this plugin that make working with Selenium very easy.
-See the [Helper Functions](#helper) section.
+In addition, there are many helper (start with underscore _) functions built into this plugin that make working with Selenium very easy.
+See the
+[Helper Functions](#helper) section.

 Here is an example that includes an assertion: